Notes & News from the Office

 Before you throw it out please keep in mind that many items may be reused or donated.

 Not-for-profit groups use donations in various ways.
-Such as The Salvation Army, re-sell the clothing and household items to provide support and/or employment for those in need and to fund their activities and research.
-Other charitable groups, such as the Furniture Bank shelters or hostels, distribute your donations directly to their clients.
+Such as The Salvation Army or Goodwill, re-sell the clothing and household items to provide support and/or employment for those in need and to fund their activities and research.
+Other charitable groups, such as the Furniture Bank shelters or hostels, such as Fred Victor Mission, distribute your donations directly to their clients and those in need.

 Benefits of borrowing, repairing and reusing: